 Maddie moved back to College Station for their June 2018 wedding so the newlyweds would have time to get settled before Austin started his final season playing football at Texas A&M. He told the Houston Chronicle, “I don’t always get to hang out with teammates, but that’s okay.
 It’s been cool to be an example of having a positive relationship with a girl.”

 Will Austin go pro next?
 Time will tell, as he’s eligible for the NFL draft this year.
-23-year-old Frey is hopeful that his long snapping career goes further than college.
+23-year-old Frey is hopeful that his long snapping days go further than college.
 He has taken great strides during his football career to get bigger, stronger and faster, which is why he believes playing in the NFL is not that far-fetched.

 “God made me good at this for a reason,” Austin said in a press conference.
 “I also know it’s only 32 of the best guys in the NFL that are able to hold that position.
 There’s definitely a lot of good talent out there, but it’s something I feel like I have the ability to do.”
 Meanwhile, he has expressed the following biblical wisdom on his Twitter account: